firatmikyaz/javascriptChallenges/Js-Fundamentals-Part-1/content.md

 5. Probably your country does not meet all the criteria.
 So go back and temporarily change some variables in order to make the condition true (unless you live in Canada :D)

+## LECTURE: The switch Statement

+### Your tasks:

+1. Use a switch statement to log the following string for the given 'language': chinese or mandarin: 'MOST number of native speakers!'
+   spanish: '2nd place in number of native speakers'
+   english: '3rd place'
+   hindi: 'Number 4'
+   arabic: '5th most spoken language' for all other simply log 'Great language too :D'